-Students apply a full year in advance of starting medical school, which typically begins in the fall.
-The dates above are within 2022 and are for those aiming to begin programs in Fall 2023.
+Students apply more than a full year in advance of starting medical school, which typically begins in the fall.
+For example, those applying in Spring/Summer 2023 are aiming to start in Fall 2024.

 Submit the primary application depending on the type of medical school you wish to attend.

-Most admission committees require letters of recommendations.
+Most admission committees require letters of recommendation.
 The UW School of Medicine requires a minimum of 3 letters from individuals who can speak about characteristics such as your academic ability, interpersonal skills, clinical or research experiences, etc. Letters must be submitted through the AMCAS Letters of Evaluation/Recommendation service.
 Students are also advised to check with each of their chosen schools to determine specific information that should be included.
-For more information, see Letters of Recommendation.

 If a school is interested in you after reviewing your primary application, they will invite you to submit a secondary applications that are specific to that school.
 Secondary applications usually include more essays and an application fee for the school.
 You should plan to submit the secondary application as soon as possible to secure an interview.

 - Most Medical Schools will conduct interviews as part of the secondary application process.
 Students are advised to prepare for their interviews by scheduling a mock interview with the Natural Science & Pre Health Professional Pathways Advisor.
 Students should also become familiar with the type of questions that may be asked during their interview.